Coleman Legal LLP Logo

 2. Contractors and subcontractors

 Contractors and subcontractors working on a building site are also responsible for maintaining a safe working environment for their employees.
-They may be held accountable for accidents due to their negligence or failure to adhere to safety regulations.
+They may be held accountable for accidents due to negligence or failure to adhere to safety regulations.

 3. Site owners